Termination of pseudo-effective 4-fold flips: Preliminaries and notation

+\begin{notation} Let $(X/Z,B+M)$ be a generalized pair.
+We denote by $X'$ a birational model of $X$ over $Z$ where ${\bf M}$ descends.
+We have a projective birational morphism $X'\rightarrow X$.
+We denote by $M'$ the trace of ${\bf M}$ on $X'$, i.e., $M'={\bf M}_{X'}$.
+Whenever we write $X'$ for a generalized pair $(X/Z,B+M)$, we mean a model where ${\bf M}$ descends and admits a projective birational morphism to $X$.
+Analogously, whenever we write $M'$, we mean the trace of the b-nef divisor on the model $X'$.
+Observe that $X'$ can always be replaced by higher models if needed.

+If $Y$ is a birational model of $X$ over $Z$, then we set $M_Y:={\bf M}_Y$, to avoid the excessive use of ${\bf M}$.
+If the birational model of $X$ is denoted by some subscript or superscript, for instance $X',X^+,$ or $X_i$, then we will set $M':={\bf M}_{X'}, M^+:={\bf M}_{X^+}$, or $M_i:={\bf M}_{X_i}$, respectively.
+This is done to avoid the excessive use of double subscripts.
+This notation is concordant with such of $M'$ in the previous paragraph.
+To avoid confusion, we will often remind the reader of this notation when it is used. \end{notation}

-\begin{definition} Given a generalized pair $(X,B+M)$ and a projective birational morphism $f \colon X'' \rightarrow X$, we will say that $f$ is a {\em log resolution} of the generalized pair, if $X'' \rightarrow X$ factors through the variety $X'$, the exceptional locus ${\rm Ex}(f)$ is a divisor, and ${\rm Ex}(f)+B''$ is a divisor with simple normal crossing support.
-We may say that $(X'',B''+M'')$ is the {\em associated generalized pair} on $X''$. \end{definition}
+\begin{definition} Given a generalized pair $(X/Z,B+M)$ and a projective birational morphism $Y \rightarrow X$ over $Z$, we say that $f$ is a {\em log resolution} of the generalized pair if the following conditions are satisfied: \begin{enumerate} \item $Y$ is a smooth variety, \item the exceptional locus of $Y\rightarrow X$ is purely divisorial, \item the strict transform of $B$ plus the reduced exceptional divisor has simple normal crossing, and \item $Y\rightarrow X$ factors through a model where ${\bf M}$ descends. \end{enumerate} In particular, $M_{Y}:={\bf M}_Y$ is a nef divisor over $Z$ whenever $Y \rightarrow X$ is a log resolution of the generalized pair.
+When we work with log resolutions of generalized pairs, we may recall that $M_Y$ is nef over $Z$ on such model, i.e., that ${\bf M}$ descends on $Y$. \end{definition}